Methodology

 Headcount is a count of all individual children and family social workers regardless of their working pattern.
 In instances where a social worker holds more than one post, only one post (the more senior role where applicable) is counted to avoid duplication.

-For headcount at 30 September of the reporting year, duplicates are removed based on local authority, Social Work England (formerly Health and Care Professions Council) identifier, date of birth, gender and ethnicity.
+For headcount at 30 September of the reporting year, duplicates are removed based on local authority, SWE identifier, date of birth, gender and ethnicity.
 This provides a count of the number of individual social workers regardless of their working pattern.

-For starters during the year duplicates are removed based on local authority, Social Work England identifier, date of birth, gender, ethnicity and start date.
+For starters and leavers during the year duplicates are removed based on local authority, SWE identifier, date of birth, gender, ethnicity and start or leaving date.

 Duplicate records for agency workers are not removed, with each record regarded as a separate individual.